 The book of Micah contains many warnings of doom and prophecies of hope.
 This article provides an overview and lessons we can learn from the book of Micah.

 The name Micah is a shortened form of the Hebrew word “Mikayahu,” which means “who is like the Eternal?”
 There seems to be a reference to his name in Micah 7:18: “Who is a God like You, pardoning iniquity?”

-Micah prophesied during the days of Jotham, Ahaz and Hezekiah, kings of Judah (Micah 1:1).
-Jotham and Hezekiah were good kings, but Ahaz was very wicked.
+The prophet Micah lived and prophesied in the eighth century (700s) B.C.
+Micah 1:1 identifies his work as occurring “in the days of Jotham, Ahaz, and Hezekiah, kings of Judah.”
+(Jotham and Hezekiah were good kings, but Ahaz was very wicked.)

 Halley’s Bible Handbook states: “Micah’s message was to both Israel and Judah, addressed primarily to their two respective capitals, Samaria and Jerusalem.
 Its three main ideas were: their Sins; their Destruction; and their Restoration.
 These ideas, in the book, are mixed up, with abrupt transitions between Present Desolation and Future Glory” (p.
 366).

 Micah 3:8: “But truly I am full of power by the Spirit of the LORD, and of justice and might, to declare to Jacob his transgression and to Israel his sin.”Micah’s mission and theme may best be summarized by his words about himself in Micah 3:8: “But truly I am full of power by the Spirit of the LORD, and of justice and might, to declare to Jacob his transgression and to Israel his sin.”

 Micah delivered strong indictments against both Samaria and Jerusalem (Micah 1:5-6).
 He witnessed idolatry, evil business practices, dishonesty, cheating, bribery and internal strife and corruption.